 The overarching theory of change (ToC) for the JP is that by strengthening the link between medium and long-term planning and financing and improving the ecosystem for public and private SDG financing, the GoA will be better equipped to mobilise, target and use multiple sources of private and public financing for the achievement of development objectives by 2030.
-The ToC mirrors the UN MAPS Mission report, the goals of the 2019-2023 Government programme and related strategies and closely links to EU's joint analysis on basic social services in Armenia, recommendations of human rights instruments and work of IFIs.
+The ToC mirrors the UN MAPS Mission report, the goals of the 2019-2023 and 2021-206 Government programmes and related strategies and closely links to EU's joint analysis on basic social services in Armenia, recommendations of human rights instruments and work of IFIs, as well as UN COVID-19 SERRP and IARP.